 Myth 5: The Existing Security Tools Can Seamlessly Integrate With the Cloud

-Myth 6: The Cloud is Already Secure With No Further Need to Monitor for Security Breaches
+Myth 6: The Cloud is Already Secure, With No Further Need to Monitor for Security Breaches

-In today’s world, security hackers are getting more sophisticated with each passing day – guaranteeing complete security is impossible.
+In today’s world, security hackers are getting more sophisticated each day – guaranteeing complete security is impossible.
 Even if the business takes all the required proactive measures to keep the cloud security threats out, specific threats like malware always lurk in the cloud environment.
 The cloud providers and most third-party vendors thankfully offer competitive cloud monitoring tools to track down suspicious cloud mishaps or threats.
-Businesses can implement cloud monitoring solutions for security, but tracking those tool’s performance is equally vital.
+Businesses can implement cloud monitoring solutions for security, but tracking those tools’ performance is equally vital.

 Conclusion